Precise High-Dimensional Asymptotics for Quantifying Heterogeneous Transfers: Basic Tools

 As shown in Remark \ref{rem_stoch_add}, if the entries of $Z$ have finite moments up to any order, then $Z$ has bounded support $Q=1$.
 More generally, if every entry of $Z$ has a finite $\varphi$-th moment as in \eqref{conditionA2} and $n\ge p$, then using Markov's inequality and a simple union bound we get that

-In other words, $Z$ has bounded support $Q=n^{\frac{2}{\varphi}}$ with high probability.
+In other words, $Z$ has bounded support $Q=n^{{2}/{\varphi}}$ with high probability.

-The following lemma gives sharp concentration bounds for linear and quadratic forms of random variables with bounded support. \begin{lemma}[Lemma 3.8 of \citet{EKYY1} and Theorem B.1 of \citet{Delocal}] Let $(x_i)$, $(y_j)$ be families of centered and independent random variables, and $(A_i)$, $(B_{ij})$ be families of deterministic complex numbers.
+The following lemma, which can also be found from Lemma 3.8 in \citet{EKYY1}, gives sharp concentration bounds for linear and quadratic forms of random variables with bounded support. \begin{lemma} Let the sequence $(x_i)$, $(y_j)$ be families of centered and independent random variables, and $(A_i)$, $(B_{ij})$ be families of deterministic complex numbers.
 Suppose the entries $x_i$ and $y_j$ have variance at most $1$, and satisfy the bounded support condition (\ref{eq_support}) for a deterministic parameter $Q \ge 1$.
-Then we have the following estimates:
+Then, we have the following estimates:

 where we denote $B_d:=\max_{i} |B_{ii} |$ and $B_o:= \max_{i\ne j} |B_{ij}|.$ Moreover, if $ x_i$ and $ y_j$ have finite moments up to any order, then we have the following stronger estimates:

 \end{lemma}